CrossTheRoadElec/Phoenix5-Documentation/README.md

    _Example: Position Closed-loop_
   If your mechanism accelerates too abruptly, Derivative Gain can be used to smooth the motion.
 Typically start with 10x to 100x of your current Proportional Gain.

+##### Auxiliary PID
+Talon SRX and Victor SPX support using an auxiliary PID loop in addition to the main control loop of the motor controller.
+See the Software Reference Manual for more details (Manual verion 2.3 coming soon).

 ##### I Want to process the sensor myself, How do I do that?
 All sensor data is reported periodically on the CAN Bus.
 The frames periods can be modified by using the setStatusFramePeriod functions of the Java/C++ objects, and the "Set Status Frame" Vis in LabVIEW.